syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 {% endtabs %}
 {% endif %}

-### To Save an Excel File as Blob Data
+### To save an excel file as blob data

-By default, the spreadsheet saves the Excel file and downloads it to the local file system.
-If you want to save an Excel file as `Blob data`, you need to set `needBlobData` to **true** and `isFullPost` to **false** in the [beforeSave](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_BeforeSave) event.
-You will then receive the spreadsheet data as a Blob in the [saveComplete](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_SaveComplete) event of the Spreadsheet component.
-You can post the `Blob data` to the server endpoint for saving.
+By default, the Spreadsheet control saves the Excel file and downloads it to the local file system.
+If you want to save an Excel file as blob data, you need to set `needBlobData` property to **true** and `isFullPost` property to **false** in the `beforeSave` event of the spreadsheet.
+Subsequently, you will receive the spreadsheet data as a blob in the `saveComplete` event.
+You can then post the blob data to the server endpoint for saving.

-Please find the code to get the Blob data from the Spreadsheet component below.
+Please find below the code to retrieve blob data from the Spreadsheet control below.

 ### Supported file formats